-Optimizing your website through video and YouTube optimization produce different results.
+Optimizing your website through video and YouTube optimization produces different relevant results.
 The former grows traffic and drives leads whereas the latter drives viewership and branding.
 Your strategy should be based on your marketing goals.

 - Embed the video on your site first through a non-YouTube player.

-- Optimize this video landing page with a keyword strategy and a video transcripts
+- Optimize this video landing page with a keyword strategy and video transcripts

 - After promotion and traffic have waned, place your video on YouTube.